jkunal93/Word-Chain/README.md

 # Word-Chain
-  - This project makes a chain/ladder from the starting word to ending word
+  - This project makes a chain/ladder from the starting word to the end word
   - There are various dictionaries to use/decide valid words